KillahPotatoes/arma.warfare/README.md

 0% = progress towards next tier

-(+0) = sectors held.
-Each sector gives 2 points per minute

 500 = current strength of the faction.
-If strength is >30 the AI unit cap will be 30, but if <30 the unit cap will be equal strength

 ### Cash